ivysanchez/Network-Attack-Classification/README.md

 * NAC-Initial-Modeling (3).ipynb: Initial results of dataset after modeling Logistic Regression, XGBoost, and Random Forest before any changes to the data frame.
 * NAC-Model-Training-Testing (4).ipynb: Feature selection, and feature engineering with the models retrained after each.
 * NAC-Comparison-Evaluation (5).ipynb: Loads all 9 trained models and compares results, and evaluates performance on validation sample.
-* Network-Attack-Classification-full (6): shows all the .ipynbs files above put together
+* Network-Attack-Classification-full (6): shows all the .ipynb files above put together

 ### Software Setup
 * Required Packages: This project uses the following Python packages: